tedkim97/tedkim97.github.io/about.md

 permalink: about
 ---

-I am currently a systems engineer at McMaster-Carr.
+I am currently a software engineer at McDonalds.
 I completed undergrad at the University of Chicago with a bachelors of arts in economics and computer science with a specialization in machine learning.

 Outside of work, I'm interested in machine learning for increased automation capabilities, silly visualizations, and understanding media through data science techniques.